CloudLearningSolution/MicrosoftTechnicalEssentialsWorkshop/README.md

 ## Features

-What can the features for this project can accomplish?
+What can the features for this project accomplish?
 * What's the main functionality
 1. <place holder>